 If this isn’t an option in your area don’t feel bad, just do the best you can.
-Try to find as many local products and arborist supplies as you can where you shop and consider asking about them to encourage the managers to carry them.
+Try to find as many local products as you can where you shop and consider asking about them to encourage the managers to carry them.

 Learn About Your Local Insects

 As children, we’re often curious and enthusiastic about the insect life around us.
 As adults, we often ignore them or see them as pests.
 Learning about insect life around you can help connect you with the land and may even make you a better gardener.

 Learn about beneficial insects like predatory wasps and beetles and pollinators.
 Learn about pests too.
 You’ll probably gain new understanding and appreciation.
 For example, the dreaded tomato hornworm is a hawk or sphinx moth in its adult phase.
 As a moth, it is one of the primary pollinators of nighttime flowers like Angel’s trumpet (D. meteloides).

 Herbalism may not cure everything but plant medicine can be powerful.
 In fact, many of our modern drugs are synthetic versions of compounds naturally found in plants that we’ve learned to replicate.